-Buying stoves off the internet has been an established market for quite some time now.
+Buying stoves off the internet has been an established market for over a decade.
 By reading the following advice, buying your stove online or from a show room is a straight forward process.
 The right choice of stove shall give you years of enjoyment and hassle free usage.

 Find out what size stove you shall need.
 Stove output ratings are in kilowatts ( kw ) Do you want it for heating or a decorative effect, or a bit of both?

 Check to see if you living in a smoke control zone.
 If you are you shall need a smoke exempt appliance if you want to burn wood in your stove, other wise you shall be limited to burning smokeless fuels.
 Please look at our stove tips section for more information on points 1 and 2.

 Go online or visit your nearest show room and see some stoves for your self.
 If you want a free standing stove don't forget to take the relevant measurement of the fireplace opening to make sure your stove fits the area.
 Remember flue collars add extra height to the stove.